 STORYLINE - 21: "WHAT'S THAT?
-There's A Tail Sticking up From The Floorboards!"
+There's A Tail Sticking Up From Between The Floorboards!"

 "There it is again, it's gone under the decorators' sheet!"